Why Your Brain Creates Obstacles to Your Own Goals

 - Reduce uncertainty

-From a survival perspective, this makes perfect sense.
+From a survival standpoint, that makes complete sense.

 Change is “expensive” for the brain: